 Trym automates compliance with the Metrc system per Michigan’s Marijuana Regulatory Agency (MRA) requirements.
 While some smaller cannabis businesses choose to enter information by hand or upload spreadsheets into Metrc, others enlist the help of a 3rd party seed to sale software company, like Trym.

 Automation centralizes data in an organization and encourages productivity and increases efficiency.
 Trym connects to the state system via Metrc API.
-The Michigan Metrc integration and connection streamlines reporting data to Metrc and to the state.
-But instead of inputting data into Metrc, cultivators use Trym for its better usability and added value from business management tools like task management and crop steering for higher yields.
-Digital scales like Ohaus integrate seamlessly into software to make harvesting marijuana flower a breeze and ensure accuracy.
+Our Michigan Metrc integration streamlines reporting data to Metrc and to the state.

 Medical Marijuana Facility Licensing